-The Product Life Cycle (PLC) defines the stages that a product moves through the marketplace as they enter, become established, and exit the marketplace.
+The Product Life Cycle (PLC) defines the stages that a product moves through in the marketplace as it enters, becomes established, and exits the marketplace.
 In other words, the product life cycle describes the stages that a product is likely to experience.
-It is a useful tool for managers to analyze and develop strategies for their products as it enters and exits each stage.
+It is a useful tool for managers to help them analyze and develop strategies for their products as they enter and exit each stage.

 Stages in the Product Life Cycle

 The four stages in the product life cycle are:

 When a product first launches, sales will typically be low and grow slowly.
 In this stage, company profit is small (if any) as the product is new and untested.
 The introduction stage requires significant marketing efforts, as customers may be unwilling or unlikely to test the product.
 There are no benefits from economies of scale, as production capacity is not maximized.

 The underlying goal in the introduction stage is to gain widespread product recognition and stimulate trials of the product by consumers.
 Marketing efforts should be focused on the customer base of innovators – those most likely to buy a new product.
 There are two price-setting strategies in the introduction stage:

 - Price skimming: Charging an initially high price and gradually reducing (“skimming”) the price as the market grows.

 - Price penetration: Establishing a low price to quickly enter the marketplace and capture market share, before increasing prices relative to market growth.